 WCIL: Do you provide coaching for expats only?

 My primary client base is expats and I’ve always worked with people who are living or working between worlds.
 However, I’m always open to seeing people who have a global spirit – people who value freedom, spiritual connection and conscious living.
 My focus is on helping people mindfully connect to their inner voice and that can, ultimately, be almost anyone, anywhere.
 To that end, while I mostly work with expats, I also occasionally take clients who are hoping to make big life changes or are in the midst of career or lifestyle transition, even if they’re not expats.

 WCIL: Do you coach people in Tokyo only or do you provide coaching globally?

 I have clients all over the world!

-WCIL: How do you spend your free time?
+WCIL: How do you spend your free time since moving to Japan?

 I love being outside.
 I exercise daily – mostly running, walking and yoga.
 I love to read.
 I’m incredibly fortunate to be in a wonderful partnership with my husband – we enjoy spending time together and with our three third culture kids (TCKs).
 I love to travel and see new places.
 I enjoy cooking and spending time with friends.

 WCIL: Were you ever homesick?
 How did you manage that?